ropensci/rfishbase/README.md

 ### FishBase Docs: Discovering data

 Unfortunately identifying what fields come from which tables is often a challenge.
-Each summary page on fishbase.org includes a list of additional tables with more information about species ecology, diet, occurrences, and many other things. `rfishbase` provides functions that correspond to most of these tables.
+Each summary page on FishBase includes a list of additional tables with more information about species ecology, diet, occurrences, and many other things. `rfishbase` provides functions that correspond to most of these tables.

 Because `rfishbase` accesses the back end database, it does not always line up with the web display.
 Frequently `rfishbase` functions will